technicat/TootSDK/FORK.md

 ## Platform, Features, and Flavours

-- Platform descriptors with feature support queries like `platform.supportsAnnouncements` based on the detected Mastodon API version.
-This avoids having to query `TootClient.flavour` and `TootClient.supportsFeature`, and new platforms can be added without modifying TootFeature lists.
-The descriptors have inheritance hierarchies that mirror forking relationships, e.g. `Hometown` is a subclass of `Mastodon`.
-Derived via `instance.platform` but ideally the should also check nodeinfo and instance v2.
-Totally optional, it is only used at the application level.
 - Removed `TootFeature` and `TootSDKFlavour`.
-Platform determination has to be made at the UI level, anyway, so avoid branching at the low level.
+Platform determination has to be made at the UI level to expose the appropriate options, anyway, so do all the platform branching outside of TootSDK.
+- A `Platform` protocol and an implementing class hierarchy that mirrors the forking relationship among fediverse platform is provided.
+For example, `Hometown` is a subclass of `Mastodon`, which is a subclass of `MastodonAPI`. `Platform` exposes feature support queries like `supportsProfileFields`.
+- The appropriate platform is derived via `instance.platform` but ideally the should also check nodeinfo and instance v2.

 ## TootClient extensions